dyllandry/logseq/pages/rust.md

 		  }
 		  ```
 - ownership
-	- Ownership is rust's own novel concept that allows rust to make memory-safe garuntees without needed a garbage collect
+	- Ownership is rust's own novel concept that allows rust to make memory safety guarantees without needed a garbage collector.
+-